Diagonals of self-adjoint operators with finite spectrum: Sufficiency of interior majorization

 \begin{thm} Let $\{A_j\}_{j=0}^{n+1}$ be an increasing sequence such that $A_0=0$ and $A_{n+1}=B$, $n\in \N$.
 Assume $\{d_{i}\}_{i\in I}$ is a sequence in $[0,B]$ such that for some (and hence all) $\alpha\in (0,B)$ we have

 Then there is a self-adjoint operator $E$ with $\sigma(E)=\{A_0,A_1,\ldots,A_{n+1}\}$ and diagonal $\{d_{i}\}_{i\in I}$. \end{thm}

 Next, we must demonstrate the sufficiency of condition (ii) of Theorem \ref{npt}.
-To achieve this we shall introduce an alternative variant of interior majorization which allows us to apply Theorems \ref{horn-ninc} and \ref{horn-ndec} in the crucial case when $\{d_{i}\}$ can be indexed in nondecreasing order by $\Z$.
+To achieve this we shall introduce an alternative variant of interior majorization.
+To distinguish between these two concepts we shall attach the name of Lebesgue to interior majorization that was defined in Definition \ref{mar}.

 \begin{defn} Suppose that $n\in \N$ and $\{A_{j}\}_{j=0}^{n+1}$ is an increasing sequence in $\R$ such that $A_0=0$ and $A_{n+1}=B$.
 Let $\{\lambda_{i}\}_{i\in\Z}$ be a nondecreasing sequence which takes values in $\{A_{0},A_{1},\ldots,A_{n+1}\}$, each at least once.
 Let $\{d_{i}\}_{i\in\Z}$ be a nondecreasing sequence in $[0,B]$ such that $\sum_{i=-\infty}^0 d_i <\infty$.
 We say that $\{d_i\}$ satisfies {\it Riemann interior majorization} by $\{A_j\}_{j=0}^{n+1}$ if there exists such a sequence $\{\lambda_{i}\}_{i\in\Z}$ as above, so that the following two hold: